tahowallet/extension/rfb/rfb-2-signers-ui.md

 #### High-level component code

-Below, the high-level component code for the components at each successive level of hierarchy are presented as illustrative examples of how the code flow might work.
+Below, the high-level code for the components at each successive level of hierarchy is presented as a set of illustrative examples of how the code flow should work.

 `background/redux-slices/signing/index.tsx`